thoam810/4C_analysis/README.md

  (Sample_name)_(bait name)_(direction).fastq e.g S16_Runx124_rev.fastqc.

 3. Generate read counts and data quality reports.
- -To check the quality and number of initial reads and compare to the demultiplexed and mapped reads FASTQC_analysis_bash was used.
+ -To check the quality and number of initial reads and compare to the demultiplexed reads FASTQC_analysis_bash was used.

  This created the output files: